 CAREY: Well, the changes in real estate from primarily individual companies here.
 Chatel had the office here and in Georgetown—Millicent Chatel.
 It was individuals.
-Bo Bogan, Rhea Radin, Helen Carey, Barbara Held.
+Beau Bogan, Rhea Radin, Helen Carey, Barbara Held.
 That was pretty much it.
 Gerry Dunphy, who never counted much except for doing his own things.

 DAMOS: Was he more developing?
 Building?

 CAREY: Yes.
 He bought and sold a lot of houses himself, and built or remodeled some.
 Then came Shannon and Luchs.
 [They were] about the first one of the bigger, multi-office groups.
 And then Don Denton.
 Now, there’s no individuals.
 Well, Gerry Dunphy’s still around!
 (Laughter).
 Formant is about the only individual company now.
 Everybody else is part of Coldwell or—actually, Pardoe has got Coldwell in it now.